 Keep your resume current to ensure you don’t miss out on any career opportunities.
 Ensure your added responsibilities — or even promotions — have been reflected on your resume.
 Career accomplishments are critical to include in your resume, don’t miss this essential ingredient.

 Update your resume as soon as you complete any major projects to showcase your accomplishments.
 Don’t let too much time go by before documenting your successes or you risk omitting them altogether.

 It is probably unbelievable to most people, but industry jargon, buzzwords, and technology change almost daily.
 Incorporating relevant keywords in the content of your teacher resume will be paramount to landing interviews.

 Review job postings and even school district websites to keep updated on the latest trends in keywords and even in interviewing techniques.
 Browse around job sites, even if you’re not on “the hunt” right now, to see what’s new in the industry.
-Professional development is a proactive way of staying up-to-date on new keyphrases.
+Professional development is a proactive way of staying up-to-date on new key phrases.
 Attend seminars, webinars, conferences, talks, and meetings whenever possible.

 Keeping your resume and cover letter updated and “ready to go” is a fabulous way to ensure you don’t miss career opportunities that may arise during the year.
-When your resume is prepared there are many things to consider when posting your resume online.
+When your resume is prepared, there are many things to consider when posting your resume online.

 Do you need help polishing up your resume?
-Reach out to Candace via phone 1 877 738 8052 or email.
+Reach out to Candace via phone at 1 877 738 8052 or email.

-If you liked this article, feel free to comment and share below!
+If you liked this article, feel free to comment and share it below!
 We’d love to hear any job search tips you can offer fellow job seekers.